sdhers/RAINSTORM/README.md

 D'hers et al. (2025).
 RAINSTORM: Automated Analysis of Mouse Exploratory Behavior using Artificial Neural Networks. *Current Protocols*.
 [DOI: 10.1002/cpz1.70171](https://doi.org/10.1002/cpz1.70171)

-> Note: This repository contains open-source code independently developed and released under the MIT License.
-The associated scientific publication is © Wiley and subject to their copyright terms.

 -----

 ## Contributing 🤝